 We pride ourselves in providing owners photo and video evidence of a happy doggy.
 We always try our best to send at least 1 photo or video per visit to let you know that your pet is a happy pet.
 There is, however, the odd occasion where this is not possible, e.g. your doggy is moving so fast – all we get is blurry photos.
 Or your doggy is having a lazy day and spending all his/her time suntanning.
 In these cases, a photo or video is either not possible, or it could the 100th suntanning photo of your doggy.
 There will be the odd occasion that you do not receive a photo or video of your doggy on that visit, but on the next visit your doggy might be doing something crazy or cute and we send you a ton of photos and videos again.
 It is your doggy’s goal to have fun in whichever way they please, even if that means not being photogenic 100% of the time.

 What does the dogs’ daily routine look like?

 Daycare mornings start at 06h30, with doggies arriving until 09h30.
 They get the opportunity to play indoors & outdoors all morning, which includes time spent on the outside beach area until 11h00.
 From 11h40 – 13h30 is lunch time for those who get lunch (puppies and old/frail dogs).
-This is also the time where half day doggies are picked up.
 From 13h30 to 15h30 is sleep time, where all the doggies sleep and have relaxed play.
 From 15h30 – 18h00 the doggies get another chance to run and play and burn the last of their energy with time spent outside in the beach sand.
 This also the time that they start to go home, ensuring we can hand over a happy, tired doggy.

 Why do you charge late fees and what is the amount?